dondealban/learning-intensity-analysis/README.md

 5           | Cropland
 6           | Non-Vegetation

-To prevent the subsequent cross-tabulation process using the `multicrosstab` function later on from including the '0' or 'No Data' values, we need to set the '0' pixel values to NA.
+To prevent the cross-tabulation process using the `multicrosstab` function later on from including the '0' or 'No Data' values, we need to set the '0' pixel values to NA.
 First, we copy the original raster files into new variable objects:
 ```R
 lc1992 <- r1992
 lc1997 <- r1997
 lc2004 <- r2004
 lc2015 <- r2015
 ```
-Subsequently, we assign 'NA' to the the '0' pixel values in the new raster variables to exclude these NA pixels from the calculations in Intensity Analysis.
+Then, we assign 'NA' to the the '0' pixel values in the new raster variables to exclude these NA pixels from the calculations in Intensity Analysis.
 ```R
 lc1992[lc1992 <= 0] <- NA
 lc1997[lc1997 <= 0] <- NA